PaloAltoNetworks/KIEMPossible/README.md

 - Logging happens at the API Server level, therfore direct interaction with the Kubelet will not appear in the DB
 - Permissions the tool calculated through logs (Group inheritance and EKS Access Entries) may contain inaccuracies if the permissions were altered within the timeframe of the configured scan (7 days by default)
 - EKS Access Entries for Service-Linked Roles are not currently supported
+- For EKS, you will be prompted once your credentials expire to re-enter them in order for the tool to continue running
-- The speed of log ingestion is limited to rate limiting set by the public cloud providers - while the values set worked best for the setup tested, you can modify these by changing the log "chunk" sizes in the code (`pkg/log_parsing/extract_aws.go`, `pkg/log_parsing/extract_azure.go`, and `pkg/log_parsing/extract_gcp.go`).
+- The speed of log ingestion is limited to rate limiting set by the public cloud providers - while the values set worked best for the setup tested, you can modify these by changing the log "chunk" sizes in the code (`pkg/log_parsing/extract_aws.go`, `pkg/log_parsing/extract_azure.go`, and `pkg/log_parsing/extract_gcp.go`)
 - In GCP, the Logging API has a relatively low rate limit.
-To tackle this, we set a high `pageSize` for each request sent - this is still not as fast as ingestion for the other cloud providers but works moderately well.
+To tackle this, we set a high `pageSize` for each request sent - this is still not as fast as ingestion for the other cloud providers but works moderately well
 - Lastly, in GKE logs, the `groups` claim is not displayed.
-As such, we have no (current) way of handling group inheritance for GKE, meaning the only permissions displayed are those we derive from the bindings within the cluster.
+As such, we have no (current) way of handling group inheritance for GKE, meaning the only permissions displayed are those we derive from the bindings within the cluster